Autumn 2025: Montréal cultural guide for families

 OASIS immersion, Palais des congrès

 Experience immersive adventures in the enchanting world of OASIS immersion.
 Located in a 2,000-m² multimedia space, discover three immersive galleries and two luminous experiences with your family.
-Until August 31, 2025, explore Root for nature, a true sensory bath in nature created in collaboration with National Geographic, focusing on conservation and sustainable development issues, and AMPLIFIED, featuring immersive spaces inspired by the world of music of the legendary magazine, Rolling Stone.
+This fall until November 30, 2025, explore Root for nature, a true sensory bath in nature created in collaboration with National Geographic, focusing on conservation and sustainable development issues, and AMPLIFIED, featuring immersive spaces inspired by the world of music of the legendary magazine, Rolling Stone.
 Free for children aged 0-5.

 The AURA Experience at Notre-Dame Basilica of Montréal, Old Montréal